dasvegy/dasvegy/README.md

 ### Hi, I’m Konstantin ✨
-I’m a self-taught developer who enjoys building tools and small games.
+I’m a self-taught developer who enjoys building tools.
 Most of my projects are experiments to learn, improve, and have fun.

 📁 I’ve got a bunch of [projects](https://github.com/dasvegy?tab=repositories).\